 How much should you spend on a wedding ring?

 It all depends on your budget.
 There is no set rule on what to spend on a wedding ring, just remember this is worn constantly as a reminder of your marriage, commitment and fidelity.
 Wedding ring price is largely influenced by metal choice, and if any precious stones.

-The tradition for an engagement ring has always been 3 months salary.
-But Wedding rings are a lot cheaper if you choose a plain wedding band, and most couples spend a week’s salary on the men’s wedding ring.
+The average spend on an engagement ring in the UK last year was £2000 – £3000 but Wedding rings are a lot cheaper if you choose a plain wedding band.
 Often the women’s wedding ring is shaped to fit the engagement ring and will likely be of the same metal.
 Diamonds are optional.